gk0908/PortFolio/README.md

    - The project runs on `http://localhost:3000`

 ## 🎥 Credits
-This portfolio was built by following a **YouTube tutorial**, with custom modifications to match my personal style.
+This portfolio was created with custom modifications inspired by a YouTube tutorial, tailored to reflect my personal style.

 # React + Vite